the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 These were a few approaches to use conditional rendering in React.
 You can read about [more alternatives in an exhaustive list of examples](https://www.robinwieruch.de/conditional-rendering-react/).
 Moreover, you will get to know their different uses and when to apply them.

 You should be able to see the fetched data in your application by now.
 Everything except the table is displayed when data fetching is pending.
-Once the request resolves the result and stores it into the local state, the table is displayed because the `render()` method runs again, and the condition in the conditional rendering resolves in favor of displaying the table component.
+Once the request resolves the result and stores it into the local state, the table is displayed because the `render()` method runs again, and the condition in the conditional rendering resolves in favor of displaying the Table component.

 ### Exercises: